For California workers — every job, every shift

 A man at his home desk in the evening, mid video call, notes beside the laptop

-Every detail, organized before your video call.
+Every detail, organized before your next step.

 Can I sue my employer in California?